knowit/snappysense/aws-iot-backend/MQTT-PROTOCOL.md

 The payload contains fields that represent the last valid observations of the sensors that are on the device.
 Each factor is reported by the device under the field name `F#<factor-name>` to avoid name clashes.
 See the FACTOR table of DATA-MODEL.md for the `<factor-name>` values.

-TODO: One might ask whether `location` is not redundant, since the location of the device should be recorded in the back-end databases, but since the user can change it independently of that it is OK to send it, for the time being.

 ## Control message